 - Jim Gerakaris, CWE.
 Jim is a Winery Sommelier and Certified Wine Educator with an entertaining and relatable way of explaining wines and the winemaking process.

 For Daniel and Georges Daou, the proprietors of Daou Vineyards, the very best Cabernet Sauvignon in the world is the end goal.
 The DAOU Spanish Colonial-style winery sits at 2,200 square feet amid 212 acres of emerald green vines and features a Club Membership with Wine & Food Pairings.

 Denner Winery is unique in design.
 Not only does the winery produce great wine, but the facility itself blends into the environment.
 Owner Ron Denner worked with architect John Robert Mitchell to design a winery that complements and fits into the rolling hills.
 Denner Winery literally “goes with the flow” because it is a gravity-flow winery.
 Gravity-flow helps to produce hand-made, artisanal wines and preserves the flavor inherent in the grapes with as little interference as possible.

 The member-oriented Denner maintains a Wine Club and the exclusive Comus House Bed & Breakfast.
 Reservations are requested, with deference to members’ needs over non-club members.

-A cozy facility, intimate weddings and parties are a specialty at Thatcher Winery.
-It’s the perfect spot for an small, classic Country-style wedding, replete with hay fields, vineyards & premium boutique production Zinfandel and Rhone wines.
-If you prefer a private wedding and exclusive use of a 52 acre ranch, with 1920's barn, winery, tasting room and vineyard, this is the place!
+A cozy facility, intimate weddings, and parties are a specialty at Thatcher Winery.
+It’s the perfect spot for a small, classic Country-style wedding, replete with hay fields, vineyards & premium boutique production Zinfandel and Rhone wines.
+If you prefer a private wedding and exclusive use of a 52-acre ranch, with 1920's barn, winery, tasting room, and vineyard, this is the place!
 It’s loaded with old fashioned casual Californian charm.